rz4/MinoTauro/README.md

-While the final goal of this project is to build a framework for DL systems to have access to their code, this coding paradigm also shows promise at accelerating the development of new differential models while allowing significant manipulation of low-torch tensor operations at runtime.
+While the final goal of this project is to build a framework for DL systems to have access to their code, this coding paradigm also shows promise at accelerating the development of new differential models while promoting formalized abstraction with type checking.
 A common trend in current DL packages is an abundance of object-oriented abstraction with packages such as Keras.
 This only reduces transparency to the already black-box nature of NN systems, and makes interpretability and reproducibility of models more difficult.